f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

   - This is the guy to help you promote your next great plan.

-- Region Ambassador: Badlands
+- Region Ambassador: High School Musical

   - This role ensures we maintain intentional connections with the greater Carpex region.

--  FNG & Expansion Q:  Garden Nomad
+-  FNG & Expansion Q:  Stolen Valor

   -  This is your man to help Green Level grow.
 Help him meet the needs of the Green Level region to establish new AO's and reach additional PAX.

+-  Weasel Shaker:  Beaker

+  -  Shakes the weasels and makes sure everyone's doing what they are supposed to do.